jacksonwelsh/flairBot/README.md

 * Flair posts based on the score of the comment
 * Report posts based on the score of that comment
 * Remove posts that receive high numbers of upvotes and haven't been approved.
-* log all actions in a separate text file.
+* Log all actions in a separate text file.